AnyPoC: Universal Proof-of-Concept Test Generation for Scalable LLM-Based Bug Detection: Evaluation

+\parabf{Scaling Bug Detection.} Over the campaign, \simplereporter produced roughly \campaignAllPoCsApproximate candidate reports, the vast majority of which were noise (e.g., non-bugs or duplicates). \tool enabled just three of the authors to triage this entire pool down to \numTotalBugs genuine new bugs across all \numSUT systems, as shown in \autoref{tab:bugs}.
+Of these, \numBugsConfixed are confirmed by developers, \numBugsFixed are fixed, and the rest are still pending; in addition, \numPoCAsTest generated \pocs have been adopted as official regression tests.
+For comparison, Anthropic's recent vulnerability-finding campaign \cite{ant2026cvd} hired \emph{six security research companies} to triage \emph{1900} potential findings, leading to 97 vulnerabilities being fixed.
+While it targets security vulnerabilities specifically, the contrast in manual effort (six companies for 1900 findings vs.\ three authors for \campaignAllPoCsApproximate) shows that \tool makes large-scale triage manageable for a small team, enabling bug detection at a scale otherwise infeasible in practice.

-\parabf{System Generality.} We observe that \tool is effective across all \sut{s}, implemented in diverse languages such as C, C++, Rust, and JavaScript (\autoref{tab:projects}).
-Note that we do not need to customize any rules or patterns for each system, and \tool does not rely on any specific dependencies to navigate in and interact with the systems.
+\parabf{System Generality.} We observe that \tool is effective across all \suts, implemented in diverse languages such as C, C++, Rust, and JavaScript (\autoref{tab:projects}), without customizing any rules or patterns or relying on system-specific dependencies to navigate and interact with each system.
 This flexibility even allows \tool to automatically find bugs in domain-specific languages (DSL).
 For example, LLVM uses a DSL called TableGen\cite{llvm_tablegen}.
-Within the NVIDIA backend’s instruction definitions expressed in this DSL, \tool identified a sign-inversion bug that leads to silent miscompilation of \texttt{sitofp} in any SM90+ (Hopper) kernel that converts a 1-bit integer to \texttt{bfloat}.
+Within the NVIDIA backend's instruction definitions expressed in this DSL, \tool identified a sign-inversion bug that leads to silent miscompilation of \texttt{sitofp} in any SM90+ (Hopper) kernel that converts a 1-bit integer to \texttt{bfloat}.
 Existing works that rely on specific parsers or static analyzers would struggle to find such bugs.